-In early October, reports surfaced that movie mogul Harvey Weinstein allegedly sexually harassed or assaulted multiple women over decades.
+In early October, allegations surfaced that movie mogul Harvey Weinstein had sexually harassed or assaulted multiple women over decades.

-The public condemnation of Weinstein has seemingly emboldened others to come forward with allegations of sexual misconduct against celebrities — with studios, networks and major companies responding — in what some have dubbed the “Weinstein ripple effect.”
+The public condemnation of Weinstein has emboldened others to come forward with claims of sexual misconduct against celebrities — with studios, networks and major companies responding — in what some have dubbed the “Weinstein ripple effect.”

 Almost immediately after James Franco, 39, won a Golden Globe on Jan.
 7, "The Breakfast Club" actress Ally Sheedy tweeted: "James Franco just won.
 Please never ever ask me why I left the film/tv business."
 (Franco directed Sheedy in a 2014 off-Broadway play.)